Xtremerpie/Secure-Vault/README.md

 protect against a keylogger, a compromised OS, or a weak/guessable password.
 Treat it as solid protection against "someone finds or steals the vault folder," not against a compromised computer.

+## Creater and More info

+- Creater - Xtremerpie
+- Mrimary goal - To safe file and folders froomo anyone useing my PC.

+# If anyone want direct project .exe file contect me on Discord